styx-emulator/styx-emulator/CONTRIBUTING.md

 ### Development Workflow

 We use `rebase` commits with `ff-only`.
-In order for CI to run on your branch a maintainer needs to checkoff on it.
-Feel free to push code **often**, and ping a maintainer to kickstart a CI test when you're ready, note that you can run ci on your local machine by building the CI container and running to top level scripts that CI would run (eg. `pre-commit run -a`, `just test` etc.).
+Once a Pull Request has been submitted, a maintainer needs to checkoff on it to run the CI.
+Feel free to push code **often**, and ping a maintainer to kickstart a CI test when you're ready, note that you can run CI on your local machine by building the CI container and running to top level scripts that CI would run (eg. `pre-commit run -a`, `just test` etc.).